Last week I dropped a little “bomb” at AAAIM’s Building Bridges conference at the beautiful St. Regis in San Francisco. But more on that later.

 So, I went up to Joseph Dear, CIO of $200 Billion CalPERS again and asked him a simple question (not dissimilar to the points I made to him in Sacramento earlier this year, and the year before):

-Why do you think that any asset class with 10 levels of bottom-heavy diversification will ever produce viable returns?
+Why do we believe an asset-class with 10 levels of bottom-heavy diversification will produce consistent outlier returns?

 His hasty and befuddled “what do you mean?” answer on his way out made me drop this bomb also on the Venture Capital emerging market focused segment where Fund-of-funds Hamilton Lane, Invesco, Centinela Capital Partners, Baird Capital Partners who all evaluate Venture Capital firms, struggled similarly in providing any satisfactory answers, as the room quickly went quiet.
 Even more surprising to me was how seemingly anemic these “masters” of Venture Capital asset allocation appear to be.
 Congratulated afterwards by the moderator for a great question, only Invesco was intrigued enough to approach and discuss the topic with me in more detail.